kwhitley/apicache/README.md

 Special thanks to all those that use this library and report issues, but especially to the following active users that have helped add to the core functionality!

+- [@Chocobozzz](https://github.com/Chocobozzz) - the savior of getting this to pass all the Node 14/15 tests again... thanks for everyone's patience!!!
 - [@killdash9](https://github.com/killdash9) - restify support, performance/stats system, and too much else at this point to list
 - [@svozza](https://github.com/svozza) - added restify tests, test suite refactor, and fixed header issue with restify.
 Node v7 + Restify v5 conflict resolution, etag/if-none-match support, etcetc, etc. Triple thanks!!!
 - [@andredigenova](https://github.com/andredigenova) - Added header blacklist as options, correction to caching checks